Skip to main content

 Saying the right thing at the right time

-Learning how to politely converse with others is a lot more than just saying “please” and “thank you.”
+Learning how to converse politely with others is a lot more than just saying “please” and “thank you.”
 Sure, you should still encourage your children to say these phrases, but learning to say the right things at the right times goes a whole lot further.

 Remind them to also say “you’re welcome” and “excuse me” when needed until they begin to say these phrases automatically, without prompting.
 Encourage them to look others in the eyes when addressing them and to respond politely when someone greets them.
 A good lesson in handshaking is valuable as well.
 Make sure that they see you using these phrases, too.